General Union of Palestinian Students

-Several Palestinian politicians, writers, journalists and militants have been members or leaders of the GUPS.
-They include Yasser Arafat, Hanan Ashrawi, Faisal Husseini, Walid Khalidi and many others.

-The organization is a member of the World Federation of Democratic Youth.

 Following the Oslo Accords, the majority of GUPS chapters collapsed.
 Prior to the signing of the Accords, there were 60 GUPS chapters on US campuses.
-Today, only the San Francisco State University chapter remains operational in the US.
-Several GUPS chapters remain operational outside of the US, including in Chile and the United Kingdom.
+Today, only the San Francisco State University chapter remains operational in the United States.
+Several GUPS chapters remain operational in Europe and South America, including in Chile and the United Kingdom.
+The organization is a member of the World Federation of Democratic Youth.

 Notable individuals

-Notable members include Yasser Arafat, Hanan Ashrawi, Faisal Husseini, Walid Khalidi and many more.
+Several Palestinian politicians, writers, journalists and militants have been members or leaders of the GUPS.
+They include Yasser Arafat, Hanan Ashrawi, Faisal Husseini, Walid Khalidi, Mahmoud Hamshari, Afif Safieh, Elias Sanbar, Ahmad Abdel Rahman and many others.

 Nearing the end of the 1948 Arab–Israeli War Yasser Arafat moved to Cairo in order to re-enrol in the University of King Fuad I, later known as Cairo University, studying civil engineering and serving as chairman of the GUPS from 1952 until the year of his graduation of 1956 as well as the chairman of the Federation of Palestinian Students, both considered important positions in Palestinian politics.
-Abu Iyad, served as Secretary General of GUPS whilst studying at Al Azhar University before being deported by Egyptian secret police to Gaza in 1983 during the last year of his studies.
+Abu Iyad served as Secretary General of GUPS whilst studying at Al Azhar University before being deported by Egyptian secret police to Gaza in 1983 during the last year of his studies.
 The pair along with Khaled Yashruti, the then head of GUPS in Beirut, and others later formed Fatah in 1959.

-Bombing at Patra, Greece

-In 1991, a Palestinian member of the Union of Palestinian Students in Patra (Greece), was responsible for a bombing which killed seven people (six Greeks and the bomber), injured eight and destroying large parts of a six-story office building at Patra.
-According to the police the bomb he was carrying exploded prematurely.
-The bomber was a 26 years old student of the Polytechnic School of the University of Patras with Jordanian passport.

-Greek authorities believed that the target was the British consulate at the city which was nearby.
-Later, six more Palestinian students arrested in Greece in connection with the attack.
-After searching, the authorities found AK-47 assault riffles, remote controlled detonators and explosives at their apartments.
+Political significance

+Drawing from the work of scholar Laurie Brand, the political scientist Khalil Shikaki summarizes the significance of the GUPS as follows:In the absence of a political 'center,' the Palestine Student Union (later GUPS) served as the major political forum in which Palestinian feelings and aspirations could be expressed, and in which independent Palestinian mobilization and organizing activities could be carried out.
+In 1959, long before the famous 1974 Rabat summit resolution recognizing PLO representation of the Palestinians, GUPS concluded an agreement with Jordanian student unions designating Palestinian students from the West Bank as the constituency of GUPS alone.
+During GUPS's second conference in Gaza in 1962, resolutions were approved calling for the establishment of a Palestinian entity, a Palestinian army, and a Palestinian liberation organization.From 1979 to 1989, the Federal Bureau of Investigation was "conducting a sprawling international terrorism investigation" into GUPS.
+It was not an investigation of criminal conduct, but intelligence monitoring.